Todays readings… 2 Samuel 10, Jeremiah 14, Matthew 25

 The parables of Jesus we read today give essentially the same message; if we do not use the talents he has given us, in the end he does not want to know us.
 He says to the foolish virgins who were waiting for the bridegroom to come, “Truly I say to you I do not know you.”
 Then he adds, “Watch therefore, for you know neither the day, nor the hour” [25 v.12,13]

-If the knowledge we have of God’s word does not result in a real relationship with him he will not want to know us when that vital “hour” arrives!
+If the knowledge we have of God’s word does not result in a real relationship with our heavenly Father he will not seek to ‘know’ us when that vital “hour” arrives!

-We can sense today with all the events in and around God’s Holy Land, that this is the “day” – but at what “hour” of the day we do not know.
-Let us not be among those who “have no knowledge.”
+We can sense today with the chaos in many nations, together with the events around God’s Holy Land, especially to the north, that this is the “day” – but at what “hour” of the day we do not know.
+Let us absorb God’s word more and more – to make sure we are not among those who “have no knowledge.”